unjs/unhead/docs/migration.md

 ## Introduction

+While Unhead has always been framework agnostic, the majority of adoption was by the Vue ecosystem.

+With the release of Unhead v2, we now have first-class support for other frameworks.
+However, this guide will focus on the changes that affect Vue and TypeScript users.

-The goal of Unhead v2 was to remove deprecations and remove the implicit context implementation.
+The high-level of Unhead v2 was to remove deprecations and remove the implicit context implementation.

 ### Legacy Support